 Spiced Meatballs with Greek Yogurt Mint Sauce takes wonderful Mediterranean organic ingredients to a whole new level of flavor, texture, and beauty in a handheld simple fun way to eat!

 I was inspired by Bon Appétit magazine on this one.
-It was on the cover of their April 2018 issue.
 The moment I saw those little morsels resting in that incredible Greek yogurt and those swirls of salsa verde I was hooked and wanted to get into the kitchen to make these.
 We did play a bit with the recipe as we did not have any lamb and I wanted to put a bit of a twist on the yogurt combining salsa verde with some wonderful fresh cut mint.

-This recipe is really simple and add in that the meatballs are roasted in the oven after you have artistically scooped and rolled them to precise roundness and placed them on a parchment-lined baking sheet.
-The sauce just needs a few scoops of salsa verde and just before the meatballs are done I place a few small pita bread in the oven to warm them up and make them soft so we can wrap all those good things up into a nice handheld parcel.
+This recipe is really simple.
+Add in that the meatballs are roasted in the oven after you have artistically scooped and rolled them to precise roundness and placed them on a parchment-lined baking sheet.
+The sauce just needs a few scoops of salsa verde and just before the meatballs are done I place a few small pita breads in the oven to warm them up and make them soft so we can wrap all those good things up into a nice handheld parcel.

 The meatballs look wonderful, nicely roasted with all those juices all browned up, yum.
 I think I'll just steal one.
 Quality control! lol.